Tai Po Market: History

 The area around the two Tai Po market towns, as well as other minor market towns, were leased to the British Empire in 1898.
 The region is now known as the New Territories.
 The colonial government built the Tai Po Market railway station next to the Tai Wo Shi in 1913.
 The District Office of the colonial Hong Kong government, also within the proximity of both new and old Tai Po Hui.
-In modern-day, the area around Fu Shin Street, the heart of the former Tai Wo Shi, was known as just Tai Po Hui, while the first market town of Tai Po (Tang's Tai Po Hui), was known as Tai Po Kau Hu (Tai Po Old Market) instead.
+In modern-day, the area around Fu Shin Street, the heart of the former Tai Wo Shi, was known as just Tai Po Hui, while the first market town of Tai Po (Tang's Tai Po Hui), was known as Tai Po Kau Hui (Tai Po Old Market) instead.

 However, the usage of Tai Po Hui / Tai Po Market also extended to area that covered that modern-day electoral constituency Tai Po Hui, which included the 1960s built The Lane-Square in Tai Po, (or known as the "Four Lanes of Tai Po Market": Kwong Fuk Lane, Tai Wing Lane, Tai Kwong Lane and Tai Ming Lane), as well as Luk Heung San Tsuen.
 The railway station, also moved to the current site, east of the former place in the 1980s.

 To add more confusion to the name, government also opened an indoor wet market, the Tai Po Hui Market and Cooked Food Centre (大埔墟街市及熟食中心), in Tai Po Complex in 2004, while its former location, was redeveloped into a public housing estate Po Heung Estate, where they are near to the Fu Shin Street.
 The two locations belong to the aforementioned Tai Po Hui constituency.